twelsh37/twospace/PHASE2_README.md

 - **Asset Numbering**: Auto-generated asset numbers with type prefixes
 - **Soft Deletes**: Data preservation with deletion tracking

+### PDF Export and Reporting

+- **PDF Generation**: Asset Inventory and other reports are exported as PDFs using [browserless.io](https://www.browserless.io/) (cloud-based headless Chrome).
+This approach is compatible with Vercel and other serverless platforms.
+The system no longer uses Puppeteer directly for PDF generation.

 ## Technology Stack

 ### Frontend